sync667/UseTS-AdminBOT/README.md

 - Bot lang setting.
 - Social media integrator.
 - Google Analytics reporting functions.
-- Auto sub functions for streamers and yt.
+- Auto sub functions for streamers and yt. (soon*)
-- Information if staff user join channel where user is waiting to other members.
-- Data access by Web API not send by request.
+- Data access by Web API not send by request. (in progress)
 - Staff reactions for help statistics.
+- Nicks changes logging. (soon*)
+- Channel creation, update or delete logging.
+- Recording start/stop logging.
+- Recording in all channels or specific one is denied.
+- Move AFK user.

 * Soon because of waiting for new functions in next Sinusbot version